harihkh/react-button-controller/README.md

     npm i react-button-controller
 ## Initialization
-The library need to be initialized with the keycodes for which the library need to listen for.
+The library needs to be initialized with the keycodes for which the library needs to listen for.
 Initialization can be done with the `useInitialize` hook.
 A typical place to do this is in the App.jsx of your react app.
 The hook accepts an obect as parameter with an array of `keyCodes` to listen for.

 Here is an exapmle of initializing the library for listening to **Esc key** press.